ihavenonickname/Turing-Script/README.md

 The language accepted for this interpreter is really small.
 A valid code is, for example:

 ```
+// I'm creating a georgeous Turing machine.
-turing machine machine1
+turing machine tm1
 initial state is q0
+set of final states is {q0, q2}
+in q0 reading 0 change to q1 write 1 move to right,
+in q1 reading _ change to q2 write _ move to right,
+in q2 reading 1 change to q3 write 0 move to right,
+in q3 reading _ change to q0 write _ move to right

+// Now I'm creating an enigmatic tape.
+tape tape1 as 0_1_0_1_0_1_0_1_0_1

+// I wonder if tm1 would accept tape1.
+Let me see.
+run tm1 with tape1

+// Comments *almost* everywhere:
+// Can't be inside a statement.

+// Turing would be proud because of this glorious machine.
+turing machine foo
+initial state is q0
 set of final states is {q2}
-in q0 reading 0 change to q0 write n move to right,
-in q0 reading 1 change to q1 write n move to right,
+in q0 reading b change to q1 write _ move to right,
-in q1 reading 0 change to q1 write y move to right,
+in q1 reading a change to q1 write _ move to right,
-in q1 reading _ change to q2 write y move to right
+in q1 reading r change to q2 write _ move to right

-tape t1 as 545454
-tape t2 as 001010001
-tape t3 as abcbbabc
-tape t4 as 010000000000000

-run machine1 with t1
+run foo with bar
-run machine1 with t2
+run foo with baaaar
-run machine1 with t3
+run foo with baaaaaaaaaaaaaaaar
-run machine1 with t4
+run foo with baz
 ```

 As one can see, 3 things can be done: